 When any user moves to the Exchange Admin Center and navigates to servers>databases, then selects the default mailbox and clicks the delete icon to delete it directly.
 This action would not provide the desired result rather an error comes up.

 The message in error explains the reason behind this unsuccessful attempt of deleting the default mailbox database in Exchange 2016.
 It says the selected mailbox database contains some mailboxes which need to be removed for deleting this mailbox database.
 Those mailboxes could be public folders, archive mailboxes, arbitration mailboxes, audit mailboxes, etc. Other than this information, the error message shows certain commands to get information about these mailboxes and how to disable it.
+One can also delete Exchange Online user mailboxes temporarily or permanently.

 Way to delete default mailbox database in Exchange 2016